CryptozombiesHQ/cryptozombie-lessons/sk/3/01-externaldependencies.md

 3. Vytvor funkciu, ktorá sa bude volať `setKittyContractAddress`.
 Bude príjmať jeden argument `_address` (typu `address`).
 Mala by to byť `external` funkcia.
 3. Create a function called `setKittyContractAddress`.
 It will take one argument, `_address` (an `address`), and it should be an `external` function.

-4. Vo vnútri tejto funkcie pridaj riado kódu, ktorý nastaví hodnotu `kittyContract` rovnú `KittyInterface(_address)`.
+4. Vo vnútri tejto funkcie pridaj riadok kódu, ktorý nastaví hodnotu `kittyContract` rovnú `KittyInterface(_address)`.
 4. Inside the function, add one line of code that sets `kittyContract` equal to `KittyInterface(_address)`.

 > Poznámka: Ak si všimneš bezpečnostnú zranitelnosť v tejto funkcii, neboj, opravíme to v ďalšej kapitole ;)